Dekalog: One

 Dekalog: One (Dekalog, jeden) is the first part of Dekalog, the drama series of films directed by Polish director Krzysztof Kieślowski for television, possibly connected to the first and second imperatives of the Ten Commandments: "I am the Lord your God; you shall have no other gods before me" and "Thou shalt not make unto thee any graven image."

 A university professor (Henryk Baranowski) trains his young son in the use of reason and the scientific method, but is confronted with the unpredictability of fate.
 Reason is defied with tragic results.

+The ten-part Dekalog series was exhibited in its entirety at the 46th Venice International Film Festival in September 1989, in the Special Events section.
+Dekalog: Seven premiered on Polish Television on 10 December 1989.

 Plot

 Krzysztof lives alone with Paweł, his 12-year-old and highly intelligent son, and introduces him to the world of personal computers.
 They have several PCs in their flat and do many experiments with programming such as opening/closing the doors or turning on/off the tap water with help of the PC.

 One cold winter morning Paweł asks his father to give him a physics problem to solve.
 Krzysztof does so and Paweł solves it very quickly on his computer.
 Later Paweł becomes depressed at the sight of a stray dead dog and begins to wonder about deeper things in life.
-When asked about the nature of death, his father gives him a cold and objective explanation of death as the ending of all vital functions.
+When asked about the nature of death, his father gives him an explanation of death as the ending of all vital functions.

 A TV crew comes to Paweł's school and takes several shots of Paweł and his schoolmates for their story on the poor quality of milk in public schools.
 Paweł creates a program that allows him to know what his mother is doing (she appears to be living on a different continent, since the program also calculates time zone differences), but the computer is unable to answer as to what she dreams.
 Irene, however, Paweł's aunt, answers easily: she dreams of Paweł.
 Paweł also believes that his father's computer must know his mother's dreams.
 Paweł talks to his aunt about what his father said about death; she elaborates on that and talks about the soul and religion.
 Irene and Krzysztof discuss Paweł's decision to take religious courses at the local church.